toncho11/DosWindowsNet/README.md

 Programs:
   * provided: email.exe - allows you to check your gmail from the Windows or Linux console
-  * future: console pdf reader from that uses C# to convert the PDF to text
+  * future: console pdf reader that uses .NET to convert the PDF to text
   * future: chat client for What's up (C# API exists)
   * future: re-write of entire Midnight Commander in .NET